Simple and tight device-independent security proofs: Introduction

-For many cryptographic tasks proving security amounts to bounding the knowledge that an adversary (a malicious party, or an eavesdropper) can gain about the output of the protocol.
-This knowledge, or uncertainty, is modelled using the conditional min-entropy, which for the case of a classical output corresponds to the maximum probability with which the adversary may guess the output of the protocol.
+In the past decade an extended line of works has explored the application of the device-independence paradigm to multiple cryptographic tasks.
+A partial list includes QKD~\cite{barrett2005no,pironio2009device,vazirani2014fully}, randomness expansion~\cite{pironio2010random,vazirani2012certifiable,coudron2013infinite,miller2014robust} and amplification~\cite{colbeck2012free,gallego2013full,chung2014physical,brandao2016realistic,kessler2017device}, verified quantum computation~\cite{gheorghiu2015robustness,hajduvsek2015device,coladangelo2017verifier}, bit commitment~\cite{aharon2015device} and weak string erasure~\cite{kaniewski2016device}.
+For virtually all these tasks a proof of security ultimately amounts to bounding the knowledge that an adversary (a malicious party, or an eavesdropper) can gain about the output of the protocol.
+This knowledge, or uncertainty, is modeled using a notion of entropy called the smooth conditional min-entropy~\cite{Ren05}.
 In the case of QKD, for example, the output is the raw key $K$, and proving security is essentially equivalent\footnote{From that point onward standard classical post-processing steps, e.g., error correction and privacy amplification, suffice to prove the security of the protocol; see Section~\ref{sec:diqkd} for the details.} to establishing a lower bound on the smooth conditional min-entropy $H_{\min}^{\varepsilon}(K|E)$, where $E$ is the quantum system held by Eve, which can be initially correlated to the device producing $K$ (for formal definitions see Section~\ref{sec:prelim}).